 The Martis Camp Community Foundation (MCCF) was created in 2010 to support the Truckee community.
 Initially funded by Martis Camp developers and various annual club events, the MCCF is now funded and run by the members of Martis Camp.
-Since 2011, the MCCF has raised and granted more than $150,000 to local non-profits, primarily in the areas of education, youth development, scholarships and basic family needs.
+Since 2011, the MCCF has raised almost $1 million and granted more than $750,000 to local non-profit organizations and students in need.
 We expect to triple that number in the coming years and are aiming for 100% participation from our members.
 We are excited to see the MCCF become part of the fabric of our community.

 Board of Directors